Guide to Understanding the Introverted

 After my so-called professional career was well-over, I started my tattoo collection.
-I now have eight tattoos all below my knees, 19 flowers in all and am getting my ninth tattoo (Deth Sun art piece) later this month (12/13).
+I now have nine tattoos all below my knees and a sleeve.
+In all, I have 43 flowers tattooed on my body (I love flowers and flower gardening).
 You can see my tattoo gallery by clicking the linked image below.

-So, that's kind of who I am and what I do and in my last hockey game (I played two in a row) I had two goals and two assists (won 5-3 and 4-0) (12/13).
+So, that's kind of who I am and what I do and in my last hockey game (championship game) I had a hattrick - I tied the game with 38 seconds left and then we won with a goal with 8 seconds left (12/13).

 Random Scott Photo

 Scott's Favorite Links